forkfork/aws-msk-labs/README.md

             http://<public ip address of Prometheus Server>:9090/

+* In the query field

+            up

+* Press "Execute"

             You should see the following results - First one shows Prometheus Application is up and running, Second one shows Node_exporter is up and running which is getting metrics for Prometheus EC2 instance

             up{instance="10.0.0.237:9090", job="prometheus"}                     1